ZakiyDaulay/ecommerce-mobile/README.md

 `navigator.pushReplacement()` replaces the current route

 `navigator.pushandRemoveUntil()` will push a new route and remove a route from the navigation stack until a certain conidtion is met

+## ASSIGNMENT 9 README
+ Explain why we need to create a model to retrieve or send JSON data.
+Will an error occur if we don't create a model first?

+Creating a model is definitely important for retriving and sending json data because models are the way data is structured and handled.
+When data is sent or retrieved, the model ensures that the data is structure properly.
+If we don't use a model, it could result in an error with how the data displayed. for example a list of data, could be wrong because we didn't implement a model

+Explain the function of the http library that you implemented for this task.

+In the context of this assignment, the http library was used to send data as raw strings. we use the `dart:convert` library to decode json responses so that we can use it in the flutte rproejt

+Explain the function of CookieRequest and why it’s necessary to share the CookieRequest instance with all components in the Flutter app.

+CookieRequest is used to establish communication and connection between the django and flutter applications. it handles cookies automatically, so that user sessions can occur across requests.

+Explain the mechanism of data transmission, from input to display in Flutter.

+First it will collect data from user input from textfields, buttons, and other widgets.
+Then it processes the data in the backend.
+After that it will parse through the Json data .
+Finally it will display the data for the user.

+Explain the authentication mechanism from login, register, to logout.
+Start from inputting account data in Flutter to Django’s completion of the authentication process and display of the menu in Flutter.

+Registration:

+the user enters their username, password and conirm password in the UI. the data will be sent back to the django backend using  `pbp_django_auth`.
+The data will then be converted into json format.
+Django will check if the data is valid. if it's valid a new user will be created using the user model in django.
+In flutter, it will then redirect the user to the loginpage

+Login:

+the user enters their username and password in the UI. the data will be sent back to the django backend using pbp_django_auth`.
+The data will then be converted into json format.
+If it's valid it will create a session and set cookies for the user.
+In flutter, it will redirect the user to the menu page.

+Logout:

+the user will press the logout widget in the menu page.
+Flutter will then send a request method to the django backend. it sends the request to the url `http://localhost:8000/auth/logout/`.
+If valid, it will redirect the user to the login page.

+Explain how you implement the checklist above step by step! (not just following the tutorial).

+1. Created a new application in `ecommerce` called `authentication`.
+2. Installed corsheaders to the project
+3. created a login function in `authentication/views.py`
+4. added the url routing for that login function
+5. created a new screen for the flutter project called `login.dart`
+6. created a register function in `authentication/views.py`
+7. added the url routing for that register function
+8. created a new screen for the flutter project called `register.dart`
+9. filled data in the `ecommerce` project by adding product entries
+10. opened localhost:8000/json to retrieve the data in json format
+11. used Quicktype website to create a model that can adapt to the json data.
+12. made a new screen for the flutter proejct called `list_moodentry.dart` that will show the list of product in the flutter project
+13. created a function called `create-product-flutter` , which can make us add products from the flutter project instead of just through the django project.
+14. added the routing for that function
+15. connected the `productentry_form.dart` to the django project by using `CookieRequest`
+16. added a logout function in `authentication/views.py`
+17. added the routing for the logout function
+18. modified the `product_card` widget so that when the logout function is pressed, it will  function as the logout button.